sedexch/sedexch.github.io/v6/index.md

 - -d - Detached: Start container in background without showing log output on console.
 <!-- Start a new section to get Markdown to consider the following as code and not part of the list... -->

+To run the sedex-client container enter the following commands:

     $ docker pull sedexch/sedex-client:latest